 Where this is a pre-CGT asset there will be no CGT consequences for the vendor on disposal.
 The amount allocated to the goodwill will become its cost base for the purchaser.

-Where the goodwill is a post-CGT asset, any gain on its disposal may qualify for the general CGT 50% discount (except for disposals by companies) and may also qualify as an active asset for the purposes of the CGT small business concessions.
+Where the goodwill is a post-CGT asset, any gain on its disposal may qualify for the general CGT 50% discount (except for disposals by companies) and may also qualify as an active asset for the CGT small business concessions.